Brother Bear: Home media

-Video game

-Disney's Brother Bear games were released in November 2003 for Game Boy Advance, PC and mobile phones.

 Reception

 Critical reaction

 Brother Bear received mixed reviews from critics.
-Metacritic, which assigns a normalized rating out of 100 from top reviews from mainstream critics, calculated a score of 48 based on 28 reviews, indicating "mixed or average" reviews.
+On the review aggregation website Rotten Tomatoes, 38% of 130 critics' reviews, with an average rating of 5.6/10.
+The website's consensus reads, "Brother Bear is gentle and pleasant if unremarkable Disney fare, with so-so animation and generic plotting."
+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100, based on 28 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 On the syndicated television show At the Movies, film critics Roger Ebert and Richard Roeper both gave the film positive reviews.
-In his print review for the Chicago Sun-Times, Ebert wrote the film "doesn't have the zowie factor of The Lion King or Finding Nemo, but is sweet rather than exciting.
+In his print review for the Chicago Sun-Times, Ebert gave 3 out of 4 stars to Brother Bear, and wrote the film "doesn't have the zowie factor of The Lion King or Finding Nemo, but is sweet rather than exciting.
 Children and their parents are likely to relate on completely different levels, the adults connecting with the transfer of souls from man to beast, while the kids are excited by the adventure stuff."
 USA Today film critic Claudia Puig gave the film three out of four stars praising the film for its "message of tolerance and respect for nature rings loud and clear.
 And family audiences are treated to a vibrantly hued movie with appealing characters."
 Kirk Honeycutt of The Hollywood Reporter called the film "a playful movie that celebrates nature and the spirit world with striking imagery and a smooth blend of drama and comedy."